 Tibial Tuberosity Advancement (TTA) is a surgical repair method for a ruptured cruciate ligament offered at Blue Sky Animal Hospital by Dr. Robert Porter, DVM.
-Dr. Porter has 20 years experience in Orthopedic medicine and surgery.
+Dr. Porter has over 20 years experience in Orthopedic medicine and surgery.

 One of the most common knee injuries seen in medium to large breed dogs (although they can happen in any breed) is a ruptured Cranial Cruciate Ligament (CCL) which is also referred to at times as the Anterior Cruciate Ligament (ACL).
 The job of the cruciate ligament is to connect the back of the femur bone (thigh bone) to the front of the tibia bone (shin bone).
 The ligament prevents excessive motion between the two bones.